 Austre, forgive me, she thought.
 Then, gritting her teeth, she threw Nightblood--blanket and all--toward the guards in front of the building.

-They stopped paying attention to her, looking down at the sword as it rolled free of the blanket, silver sheath glistening on the lawn.
+They haulted.
+To a man, they stopped paying attention to her, looking down at the sword as it rolled free of the blanket, silver sheath glistening on the lawn.

 Well, I guess this works too, Nightblood noted, voice feeling distant now.

 One of the soldiers picked up the sword.
-Vivenna dashed forward, but none of them were paying attention to her anymore.
+Vivenna dashed to the swide, ignored by the soldiers.
 They started to fight.

 Can’t go that way, she thought, eying the front entrance.
 There were too many people--even if they ignored her, she’d have to push her way through fighting men.
-Plus, the ones behind would eventually catch up to her.
-So, instead, she ran to the side of the massive palace structure.
+So, instead, she ran to the side of the massive palace.

 The lower levels were made of step-like black blocks.
 Above these, it grew into a more traditional fortress, with steep walls.
-But, there were windows, if she could get up.
+But, there were windows, if she could get to them.

 She twitched her fingers, making the tassels on her sleeves clench and unclench.
 Then, she jumped, her Awakened leggings tossing her up a few extra feet.
 She reached up, then made the tassels grab the edge of the large, black block.
-They held, just barely, gripping the stone like foot-long fingers.
-With difficulty, Vivenna pulled herself up onto the top of the block.
+The tassels held, just barely, gripping the stone like foot-long fingers.
+With difficulty, Vivenna pulled herself up onto the block.

 Men yelled and screamed below, and she spared a glance.
 The one who had grabbed Nightblood was fighting off the others, a small trail of black smoke swirling around him.
 As she watched, he backed into the entryway of the palace itself, the other men following him.